 Criteria & Instructions:

-- Grants are for research and to be carried out between Fall 2016 and October 2017.
+- Grants are for research and to be carried out between Fall 2018 and Spring 2019.
 Maximum amount available to be determined by SNCURCS Advisory Board.
 Projects that are hypothesis driven and include cost-sharing from the host institution will be most competitive.

-- Applicants must be sophomores in good standing at any North Carolina college or university, plan to be enrolled next year, and plan to present at the 2017 SNCURCS.
-The faculty sponsor/mentor is responsible for administrating the funds and ensuring participation in the 2017 SNCURCS.
+- Applicants must be sophomores in good standing at any North Carolina college or university, plan to be enrolled next year, and plan to present at the 2019 SNCURCS.
+The faculty sponsor/mentor is responsible for ensuring participation in the 2019 SNCURCS.
 No faculty advisor can sponsor more than three applicants in any one year.

 - Applicants must include the following:

 - The proposal cover sheet with all appropriate signatures.

 - A narrative description of the research and its importance to the student’s future plans.
 This should include an introduction with a clear statement of purpose, a description of methods and materials, a timeline for the work, and a list of pertinent references.
 The complete document should be no longer than three typed, double-spaced pages.

 - A one-page budget summary.
 Itemize as specifically as possible; no miscellaneous line items, please!
 The budget should be comprehensive; however, since typical grants will be in the $100-$500 range, projects requiring more funding than this should include a short statement that indicates source(s) from which additional funding will be sought (e.g. institution cost-sharing, another grant, etc.)

 From the faculty sponsor/mentor: One copy of a supporting letter addressed to the Barthalmus Grant Committee.